MALWARE-ATLAS/ATLAS/README.md

 ## Test Run

-There is a HelloWorld rule that comes in default, it can be used to test the installation.
+The [HelloWorld](https://github.com/MALWARE-ATLAS/ATLAS/blob/master/HelloWorld.atl) rule can be used to test the installation.

 To test it: